Search

 When is a case considered an international family matter?

-An international family matter occurs when parties have different nationalities, one of them lives or works abroad, or if assets are present in multiple countries.
-In these situations, additional rules apply regarding court jurisdiction and applicable law.
+An international family case occurs when parties have different nationalities, one of them lives or works abroad, the marriage was concluded abroad, or assets are present in multiple countries.
+In those cases, additional regulations apply that determine which court has jurisdiction and which national law is applicable.

 Within the European Union, the Brussels II-ter Regulation applies to jurisdiction and recognition in divorce and parental authority cases.
 For child abduction, the Hague Convention on International Child Abduction applies.
 Depending on the circumstances, other treaties may also be relevant.